30.6 C

 A scene from Equalizer 2: Robert McCall with Miles.

-And yes, if you are a Black father (or mother like I am), please buy Between The World And Me!
-It is true what the great Toni Morrison has said about the book.
-Indeed, it is required reading.
+And yes, if you are a Black father (or a mother like I am), please buy Between the World and Me.
+Toni Morrison called this “required reading,” and she was right.

 1. [Euro-Americans] believe in the reality of “race” as a defined, indubitable feature of the natural world.
 Racism — the need to ascribe bone-deep features to people and then humiliate and reduce them — inevitably follows from this inalterable condition.
 In this way, racism is rendered as the innocent daughter of the Middle Passage or the Trail of Tears the way one deplores an earthquake, a tornado, or any other phenomenon that can be cast as beyond the handiwork of men.